tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:FundamentalConcept](https://rs.tdwg.org/bdqffdq/terms/FundamentalConcept)
 - Preferred Label: Fundamental Concept
 - Definition: Category of fitness for use concepts that are not derived by composition with other concepts.
-- Comments: Contrast with derived concepts, which are compositions of two or more fundamental concepts.
+- Comments: Contrast with derived concepts, which are compositions of two or more FundamentalConcepts.
 See Veiga et al., 2017.
-Derived concepts can be organized by test type into AmendmentConcept, ValidationConcept, MeasurementConcept or IssueConcept.
-Derived concepts can also be organized by framework layer into NeedsConcept, SolutionsConcept, and ReportConcept.
+Derived concepts can be organized by test type into ValidationConcept, IssueConcept, MeasurementConcept, or AmendmentConcept.
+Derived concepts can also be organized by framework layer into NeedConcept, SolutionsConcept, and ReportConcept (see Figure 3 in Veiga et al., 2017).
 - View in: [term-list](../list/bdqffdq/index.md#FundamentalConcept)

 ********************